BoltzExchange/boltz-backend/docs/lifecycle.md

    included in a block
 6. `transaction.claimed`: the server claimed the coins that the client locked

-In case the swap was created, but the client did not lock any coins, the status will be `swap.expired`.

-When the client fails to lock coins in a way that is satisfactory to the server, it will set the status to `transaction.lockupFailed`.
+If the user doesn't send chain bitcoin and the swap expires, Boltz will set the state of the swap to `swap.expired`, which means that it was cancelled and chain bitcoin shouldn't be sent anymore.
+When the client fails to lock coins in a way that is satisfactory to the server, like sending too little or too much, it will set the status to `transaction.lockupFailed`.

-When the server fails to lock coins, the status is `transaction.failed`.
+For the swap states `swap.expired` where bitcoin were sent and `transaction.lockupFailed`, the user needs to submit a refund transaction to reclaim the locked chain bitcoin.
+For more information about how Boltz API clients can construct & submit refund transactions for users, check the [Claim & Refund](claiming-swaps.md) section.
+In the unlikely event that Boltz is unable to lock the agreed amount of chain bitcoin, the final status will be `transaction.failed`.

-When the client and the server both lock coins, but the client does not claim them, the server will refund its coins back its wallet and set the status to `transaction.refunded`.
+If the user and Boltz both successfully locked up bitcoin on the chain, but the user did not claim the locked chain bitcoin until swap expiry, Boltz will automatically refund its own locked chain bitcoin.
+The final status of such a swap will be `transaction.refunded`.

+The state `transaction.lockupFailed` is _not_ final and changes to `swap.expired` after the swap expired; the failure reason will be kept and informs e.g. if the user sending too little or too much was the reason for the swap to fail.
+The states `swap.expired` and `transaction.refunded`are final.
+Boltz is _not_ monitoring user's refund transactions.